Are golf shoes worth it? Improved Grip and Comfort?

 Many models of spikeless golf shoes now appear more like sneakers or tennis shoes than traditional golf shoes.
 However, they will still have some form of special sole intended to improve the grip for the golfer.

 UK weather is just too unpredictable for spikeless golf shoes to be useful all year round though.
+You may be lucky and live somewhere that has a much drier climate so spikeless shoes could be a good option all year long.

 Walking on uneven ground when it’s wet can be quite treacherous so spiked shoes certainly tend to be my preference so I don’t slip.

-The big advantage spikeless shoes have over their spiked cousins is that once you are finished golfing for the day you can go and run errands without having to change shoes.
+One of the biggest advantages spikeless shoes have over their spiked cousins is that once you are finished golfing for the day you can go and run errands without having to change shoes.
 No one is going to look too closely at your spikeless shoes since they most likely look like the sneakers or trainers that other people are wearing.

 Like every other aspect of golf equipment, golf shoes can vary wildly in price.